Knowledge Hub

 Essentially, a processor is a separate person or organisation that processes personal data on behalf of the controller and in accordance with their instructions.

-Processors do not have as many obligations as data controllers under UK data protection law.
+Processors have fewer obligations than data controllers under UK data protection law.

 Often, processors are third-party suppliers who deliver services to controller customers.
 However, this is not always the case, and each data-sharing role will need to be assessed on a case-by-case basis.